 Girls Club Uniform:

 Our club colour is purple.
 A choice of short sleeved or long-sleeved leotards are available from Dancingwear UK.
-If girls do not wish to wear a leotard they can also purchase a club polo shirt from Leejoy’s (Mentioned above).
+If girls do not wish to wear a leotard they can also purchase a club t-shirt (Mentioned above).

 Black/ purple leggings or footless tights may be worn underneath.
 (No embellishments) In warm weather most gymnasts prefer to wear just the leotard and no leggings.
-Alternatively, black gymnastics shorts can be worn on top of the leotard.
+Alternatively, black gymnastics shorts can be worn under/over the leotard.
 Hair must be tied up at all times using soft hair accessories only.